 Managing Hypermobility for Children and Teens

-Therapy products, toys, tools and aids for babies, kids, children and teens.
+Hypermobility aids, toys, tools and for kids, children and teens.

 Joints that are more flexible than normal or that move in excess of a normal range of motion are referred to as hypermobile.
 When people have multiple hypermobile joints, hypermobility becomes Hypermobility Syndrome or Joint Hypermobility Syndrome.
 Rarely, children may have a more widespread connective tissue disorder associated with their hypermobility such as Marfan or Ehlers-Danlos syndrome.